Twonki/twonki.github.io/_posts/2020-05-05-haskell-microservice.md

 On my normal machine, everything was working great (that is, a normal desktop ubuntu and many common things already installed).
 Something on this made everything working perfectly fine and reasonable.

-But when I simply tried to reproduce the steps above, it proved to not work.
+But when I tried to reproduce the steps above in the DockerImage, it proved to not work.
 At all.
 Likely the reason is that some dependencies are missing, as the Haskell base-image seems to be a minimized debian image.

 That is perfectly fine in general, but chasing the exact missing dependency of a certain mariadb-odbc connector for a specific minimized debian showed to be quite intense.